databendlabs/databend-docs/docs/guides/54-query/groupby/group-by-cube.md

 ---
-title: GROUP BY ROLLUP
+title: GROUP BY CUBE
 ---

-`GROUP BY ROLLUP` is an extension of the [GROUP BY](./06-query-group-by.md) clause that produces sub-total rows (in addition to the grouped rows).
+`GROUP BY CUBE` is an extension of the [GROUP BY](index.md) clause similar to [GROUP BY ROLLUP](group-by-rollup.md).
+In addition to producing all the rows of a `GROUP BY ROLLUP`, `GROUP BY CUBE` adds all the "cross-tabulations" rows.
 Sub-total rows are rows that further aggregate whose values are derived by computing the same aggregate functions that were used to produce the grouped rows.

+A `CUBE` grouping is equivalent to a series of grouping sets and is essentially a shorter specification.
+The N elements of a CUBE specification correspond to `2^N GROUPING SETS`.

 ## Syntax